Updated November 2022

-The Government of Canada Job Bank still predicts steady demand for paralegal services for the foreseeable future in Ontario, but that doesn't mean it will be easy to land a great job, or attract private clients.
+The Government of Canada Job Bank predicts steady demand for paralegal services the foreseeable future in Ontario, but that doesn't mean it will be easy to land a great job or attract private clients.

 Ontario is home to more paralegals than any other province, so while demand is good, you will need to be savvy and driven to find your ideal position.

 If you're planning to start a private practice, this means getting smart about marketing, advertising, and networking to grow your client base.
 You will need sharp business skills, as well as legal expertise, to be successful.